Node Provisioning API

 Submit Deposits through the Batching Contract

-The canonical ETH2 deposit contract, used to convert ETH1 to ETH2, only supports one deposit transaction at a time.
+The canonical ETH2 deposit contractarrow-up-right, used to convert ETH1 to ETH2, only supports one deposit transaction at a time.
 Since 32 ETH is required for each validator, depositors with large amounts of ETH would have to broadcast many deposit transactions.

 To simplify submitting deposits, we have created a batching contract which takes up to 185 deposits at once and submits each to the deposit contract.
 Integrators can therefore stake up to 5920 ETH in one Ethereum transaction, and leave behind the hassle of tracking many individually broadcasted transactions.